 Why it matters

-Well, as a little background, we have a dataset of hundreds of thousands of roofs that we trained these generative models on.
+To provide some background, we have a dataset of hundreds of thousands of roofs that we trained these generative models on.
 We’ve seen the different results of different generative models (both GANs and diffusion models) above.
 Our roof-modeling pipeline, which takes roof images and LIDAR data as input and automatically outputs 3D roof models, is trained on the same dataset.

 Conclusion

-As computer vision literature and our own findings suggest, diffusion models can indeed produce realistic images that match or even outperform GAN-generated images.
+As computer vision literature and our own findings suggest, diffusion models can indeed produce realistic images that match and even outperform GAN-generated images.
 However, diffusion models take much longer to generate images than GANs.

 Over the next few years, we will hopefully see developments that speed up the generation of images with diffusion models.